nicholasjhs/hughsambros/content/blog/kc-introducing-the-kaizen-challenge.md

 February 2018 - Challenge 2: Do a 2-Minute Rap Freestyle

-March 2018 - Challenge 3: Make an App (MVP)
+March 2018 - Challenge 3: Learn to Play the Piano

 April 2018 - Challenge 4: Create a Choreography Series